We help young people to formulate and realise their dreams

 The Star for Life star – a powerful symbol

 To remind students and teachers in the schools of all that Star for Life teaches and represents, we have created a symbol that is filled with strength and meaning.
 This symbol can be found on the Dream Book and T-shirt each learner receives, on pictures at school and also on a flag waving on the school’s flagpole.
-Each of the five colored points has a specific meaning, which together summarize Star for Life’s most important message.
+Each of the five coloured points has a specific meaning which together summarise Star for Life’s most important message.
 They form a jingle that the students learn together with five gestures.
 The smaller white star in the middle is perhaps most important of all.

-The white star in the middle.
+The white star in the middle

 Listen to your conscience.
-When the learners have formulated their dreams and understood that they have the power to realize them, we encourage them to listen to the inherent voice that guides them as they make important choices.
+When the learners have formulated their dreams and understood that they have the power to realise them, we encourage them to listen to the inherent voice that guides them as they make important choices.
 Should I agree to have sex without a condom?
 Should I study for the test or find excuses for a bad result?
 Listen to your conscience; your inner voice will help you make the right choices.

 Star for Life’s strategy

-The effect of the Star for Life program is not only dependent on its content but also on the way in which it is presented.
+The effect of the Star for Life programme is not only dependent on its content but also on the way in which it is presented.
 Our implementation strategy is evaluated and adjusted continuously and is, to some extent, dependent on what resources are available.
 In general, the following points apply:

 Confidence in the Star for Life coach

-The program is delivered by a full-time coach with a relevant university education.
+The programme is delivered by a full-time coach with a relevant university education.
 The young people learn to trust the coach and this gives security, enabling valuable conversations about personal dreams and the various situations and concerns that the students might have to deal with in their lives.

 A cumulative process

-The various components of the program are presented to the learners in a logical sequence during the five years from grade eight to twelve.
+The various components of the programme are presented to the learners in a logical sequence during the five years from grade eight to twelve.
 The full effect of the program is only achieved towards the last year of school in grade 12.
 The learner then leaves school with the conditions to become a ‘star for life’.

 A resource for the school

-Star for Life’s entire program is coordinated with and consolidates the existing curriculum, making the program a resource that helps schools meet expectations from school authorities and achieve the desired results.
+Star for Life’s entire program is coordinated with and consolidates the existing curriculum, making the programme a resource that helps schools meet expectations from school authorities and achieve the desired results.
 Star for Life strengthens motivation and helps build capacity among teachers.

 Adaptable to various age groups

 Star for Life works increasingly with the lower grades.
 Our work at primary and middle school level uses a pedagogy adapted to younger children.
-You learn through stories, play and music, and you express yourself through art and theater.
+You learn through stories, play and music, and you express yourself through art and theatre.
 More and more children have had the support of Star for Life throughout their schooling, grades one to twelve.

 Respect for culture and context